wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-alerts.md

 >[AZURE.NOTE] You can enter a maximum of 20 email addresses per device.

 After you enable email notification for a device, members of the notification list will receive an email message each time a critical alert occurs.
-The messages will be sent from *storsimple-alerts-noreply@mail.windowsazure.com* and will describe the alert condition.
+The messages will be sent from <!-- deleted by customization *storsimple-alerts-noreply@mail.windowsazure.cn* --><!-- keep by customization: begin --> *storsimple-alerts-noreply@mail.windowsazure.com* <!-- keep by customization: end --> and will describe the alert condition.
 Recipients can click **Unsubscribe** to remove themselves from the email notification list.

 #### To enable email notification of alerts for a device